 The CMA certification is the professional designation for management accountants and financial managers which may include Controllers, and Chief Financial Officers.
 The CMA exam tests a broad range of topics including economics, business finance and places a strong emphasis on business ethics.

 The CIA certification is a professional designation for those accountants within an organization who are responsible for the internal audit function.
 The Institute of Internal Auditors provide a specialty certification for audit principles and practices within the banking, insurance, and financial services industries–Certified Financial Services Auditor (SFSA).
-Additionally the Institute offers a specialty designation– Certification in Control Assessment (CCSA) for practitoners of control self-assessment and the Government Auditing Professional (CGAP), for public sector internal auditing practitioners.
+Additionally the Institute offers a specialty designation– Certification in Control Assessment (CCSA) for practitioners of control self-assessment and the Government Auditing Professional (CGAP), for public sector internal auditing practitioners.
 Enactment of the Sarbanes-Oxley Act of 2002 has greatly increased the demand for qualified individuals in this very important area.